 Your guide to becoming an Australian permanent resident.

-Independent, weekly-updated analysis of subclass 189, 190, 491, 186, and 482→PR pathways.
+Independent, weekly-updated analysis of six PR streams — skilled, employer, partner, parent, business, and talent.
+Each pathway page links you to primary legislation, current fees, and processing timelines.
 Built by people who have been through the process — not by anyone selling you a service.

 At a glance

-A compressed view of the five subclasses against the dimensions that matter most when choosing: who sponsors you, where you have to live, whether points apply, and how long it takes.
+A compressed view of the five subclasses against the dimensions that matter most when choosing.
 Full analysis on each pathway page.

 Processing times are 75th-percentile current published figures from Home Affairs.
 CSOL = Core Skills Occupation List (replaced MLTSSL/STSOL Dec 2024).